 As soon as practicable after receiving a Completed Interconnection Application, the ISO and the Interconnecting PTO will determine, on a non-discriminatory basis, whether a System Impact Study is required.
 The ISO and the Interconnecting PTO will make such determination based on the ISO Grid Planning Criteria and the transmission assessment practices outlined in the ISO Planning Procedures posted on the ISO Home Page.
+The ISO and Interconnecting PTO will utilize, to the extent possible, existing transmission studies.
+The System Impact Study will identify needed Direct Assignment Facilities and Reliability Upgrades as well as any Delivery Upgrades necessary to deliver a New Facility’s full output over the ISO Controlled Grid.
+The System Impact Study will also identify any adverse impact on Encumbrances existing as of the Completed Application Date.

-If the ISO and the Interconnecting PTO determine that a System Impact Study is necessary, the Interconnecting PTO shall within twenty (20) Business Days of receipt of Completed Application, tender a System Impact Study Agreement that defines the scope, content, assumptions and terms of reference for such study, the estimated time required to complete it, and pursuant to which the applicant shall agree to reimburse the Interconnecting PTO for the reasonable actual costs of performing the required study.
-The New Facility Operator shall execute the System Impact Study Agreement and return it to the Interconnecting PTO within ten (10) Business Days.
+If the ISO and the Interconnecting PTO determine that a System Impact Study is necessary, the Interconnecting PTO shall within twenty (20) Calendar Days of receipt of Completed Application, tender a System Impact Study Agreement that defines the scope, content, assumptions and terms of reference for such study, the estimated time required to complete it, and pursuant to which the applicant shall agree to reimburse the Interconnecting PTO for the reasonable actual costs of performing the required study.
+The New Facility Operator will pre-pay the reasonable estimated cost, as provided by the Interconnecting PTO, of the System Impact Study.
+The New Facility Operator shall execute the System Impact Study Agreement and return it to the Interconnecting PTO within ten (10) Calendar Days.
 Alternatively, a New Facility Operator can request that the Interconnecting PTO proceed with the System Impact Study and abide by the terms, conditions, and cost assignment of the System Impact Study Agreement ultimately determined through the ISO ADR Procedures.
-If a New Facility Operator elects either to not execute the System Impact Study Agreement or to rely upon the ISO ADR Procedures, such New Facility Operator’s Completed Application will be deemed withdrawn.
+If a New Facility Operator elects neither to execute the System Impact Study Agreement or to rely upon the ISO ADR Procedures, such New Facility Operator’s Completed Application will be deemed withdrawn.
 If the New Facility Operator’s application is deemed withdrawn, the New Facility Operator will compensate the Interconnecting PTO for all reasonable costs incurred to date in processing the Completed Application.

-The Interconnecting PTO will use due diligence to complete the System Impact Study within sixty (60) Business Days of execution of the System Impact Study Agreement or initiation of the ISO ADR Procedures.
-If the Interconnecting PTO cannot complete the System Impact Study within sixty (60) Business Days, the Interconnecting PTO will notify the New Facility Operator, in writing, of the reason why additional time is required to complete the required study and the estimated completion date.
+The Interconnecting PTO will use due diligence to complete the System Impact Study within sixty (60) Calendar Days of receipt of the System Impact Study Agreement or initiation of the ISO ADR Procedures.
+If the Interconnecting PTO cannot complete the System Impact Study within sixty (60) Calendar Days, the Interconnecting PTO will notify the New Facility Operator, in writing, of the reason why additional time is required to complete the required study and the estimated completion date.

-5.7.4.2.2 Facility Study Procedures
+5.7.3.2.2 Facility Study Procedures